Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the small family car segment and utilize the same 4-door sedan body style, they are even powered by the same Rover-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
+Both vehicles belong to the small family car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Rover 45 offers a marginal difference of 7% more metal.

 Performance & Fuel economyMG is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 193 kilometers per hour, 8km/h more than the other car.
 When it comes to fuel economy the winner has to be Rover 45, averaging around 5.4 liters of fuel per 100 kilometers (52 mpg), in combined cycle.
 We can't ignore that 13% difference compared to MG ZS.